Commitment To Justice

 • Exigent circumstances: This applies in emergency situations when it’s unreasonable to obtain a warrant and the police have an exigent need.
 It’s rare for this exception to come up in drug cases.

-Whether an exception to the search warrant requirement applies in your case involves a factual determination, and questions of law.
-The firm’s attorneys can advise you of any search and seizure issues with your drug charges.
+Whether an exception to the search warrant requirement applies in your case may questions of law, as well as possible factual questions.
+Hayes Law Office can advise you of any search and seizure issues with your drug charges.

-Wondering If There Are Search And Seizure Issues With Your Drug Charges?
+Wondering If There Are Search And Seizure Issues With Your Indianapolis Drug Charges?